 The Mormon Expansion

-In the 1860’s, the Mormons, fired with the spirit of Manifest Destiny, eyed the Lee’s Ferry site as a gateway to expansion southward from Utah into northern Arizona.
+In the 1860s, the Mormons, fired with the spirit of Manifest Destiny, eyed the Lee’s Ferry site as a gateway to expansion southward from Utah into northern Arizona.
 In 1860, Mormon frontiersman and missionary Jacob Hamblin attempted to cross the river by raft at Lee’s Ferry, but he decided to abort the effort after he lost an animal to the swirling waters.
 In 1864, he returned with 14 men to attempt another crossing, this time to warn the Navajos to stop raiding Mormon settlements in Utah.
-After all, the reasoning went, the Mormons had come there entitled indeed, obligated! to appropriate and settle the land and invest it with democracy and liberty.
+The Mormons felt entitled indeed, obligated to appropriate and settle the land and invest it with democracy and liberty.
 They thought of Navajos, and the Paiute of Utah, as no more than impediments to an inevitable Mormon expansion.
 Again Hamblin and his men built a raft, and this time, they all managed to cross with their horses and suppliesthe first successful fording at the site.

 Over the next few years, with endorsement by their President Brigham Young, the Mormons posted guards and constructed a small stone building and a corral at Lee’s Ferry to defend against Indian raiding, which had intensified.
 They called the fortified hamlet “Fort Meeks.”
 Hamblin tried, with little success, to establish a farm, clearing a plot of land, digging a ditch for irrigation water, planting a crop of wheat.